Iceland

 Motherhood prevalence (TMR)

-In Iceland, the completed fertility rate among mothers stands at 66.7% in 2024, slightly decreasing by 0.8 percentage points from 2023.
-The total motherhood prevalence rate (TMR) has been on a downward trend over the last five years, averaging 72.8% between 2020 and 2024.
-Compared to the 1990s average of 78.4%, the current rate is approximately 11.7 percentage points lower.
-On the international stage, Iceland is positioned 8th out of 38 countries, while within Europe, it holds the 8th rank out of 31.
+Completed fertility among mothers in Iceland stands at 66.7% in 2024, marking a slight decline of 0.8 percentage points from 2023.
+The total motherhood prevalence rate has been decreasing over the last five years, averaging 72.8% between 2020 and 2024.
+When compared to the 1990s average of 78.4%, the current figure is about 11.7 percentage points lower.
+Iceland's position on the global stage places it 8th among 38 countries, while within Europe, it also holds the 8th spot out of 31.

 Source: Human Fertility Database. *Measure estimated by Birthgap.org based on partial data from Statistics Iceland.